alex-gutev/live_cells/docs-src/docs/advanced/cell-keys.md

 # Cell Keys

 We stated a couple of times in the documentation that a certain property returns a keyed cell.
-Now we'll explain what that actually means.
+In this section we'll explain what that actually means.

 ## Keyed cells

 A keyed cell is a cell with a key that identifies the cell.
-If two distinct `ValueCell` instances have the same key, under `==`, then the two cells compare `==`.
+If two distinct `ValueCell` instances have the same key, under `==`, then the two cells compare equal under `==`.
 In-effect, this allows them to function as though they are the same cell despite being two separate objects.

-Great, so how's that useful?
 Consider the following code which creates a `CellWidget` that observes a cell `a`:

 ```dart
 CellWidget.builder((_) {